Top Online Master’s Programs in Teaching (MAT)

 • Content Areas

 If you want to work in middle or high school education, you may want to specialize in a content area.
 Options for these vary by state and institution but commonly include art, English, health science education, history, mathematics, science, or other common subjects taught at these levels.
+Many graduate students who pursue a subject area specialization choose to simultaneously work toward a graduate certificate like instructional design, which qualifies them to apply their skills at a program-wide or administrative level.

 Accreditation for Online Teaching Master’s Programs

 Accreditation comes in two forms: institutional and programmatic.
 At the school level, you want a college with regional accreditation from one of six bodies approved by the U.S. Department of Education.
-At the programmatic level, look for online master’s in teaching degrees accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+At the programmatic level, look for online master’s in teaching degrees accredited by the Council for the Accreditation of Educator Preparation ( CAEP).

 If you’re unsure whether a particular school or program holds the proper type of accreditation, check the U.S. Department of Education’s Database of Postsecondary Institutions and Programs.